boghammar/MMM-SL-PublicTransport/README.md

             useDisplayTime: false,          // Optional.
 If true use the actual displaytime that is
                                             // received via the API instead of the ExpectedDateTime and
                                             // TimeTabledDateTime.
 See the DisplayTime section below.
+            cleanHeader: false,             // If set to true the last update time is not shown
+                                            // in the header

         }
     },